Georgeburn94/odin-recipes/README.md

-This is a recipes website
+This is a recipes website.
+When it's complete I'll know more about the basics of HTML and CSS